kengz/openai_lab/source/includes/_SOLUTIONS.md

 ## <a name="environments-matrix"></a>Environments Fitness Matrix

+A projection of the Fitness Matrix along the Problems axis.
+This shows the best solutions for the problems.
 The list of accepted solutions can be seen in the [solution PRs](https://github.com/kengz/openai_lab/pulls?q=is%3Apr+label%3Asolution+is%3Aclosed)

 ### Classic Environments